Special Education - Learning and Behavior Specialist

 - Characteristics you possess that will make you successful in a graduate program

-Ensure your references know enough information about you and enough time to write a comprehensive letter.
+Ensure your reference knows enough information about you and is given enough time to write a comprehensive letter.

 English Proficiency Scores (International Students Only)

 International students applying to this program must have a TOEFL score of at least 79 iBT or IELTS score of 6.5 band.

 When applying, international students applying to a fully online program must agree to our international online and hybrid programs disclosure and disclaimer statements.
 Due to limited on-campus courses, immigration documentation cannot be issued for students seeking F-1 or J-1 status.